 - Reduced long-term storage requirements, paper documents could be destroyed after the initial scanning, recognition, and repair

 - Continuous improvement thru machine learning

 With their wealth of experience with OCR over the past nine years, there are many lessons they have learned during that period.
-Some of the top ones include the importance in investing the time to train the system via machine learning, being aware that the pricing models can vary significantly between OCR technology providers, and being cognizant of language barriers when applying this technology to source documents from different countries.
+Some of the top ones include the importance of investing the time to train the system via machine learning, being aware that the pricing models can vary significantly between OCR technology providers, and being cognizant of language barriers when applying this technology to source documents from different countries.

 iPollingTM Results Review

 A poll was recently generated using Peeriosity’s iPollingTM technology in support of this PeercastTM and the results provided some excellent insight regarding the use of OCR at major corporations located across the world.
 The first poll question looked at the status of utilizing OCR technology in Accounts Payable, with 28% of the companies using it extensively, 24% using it on a moderate basis, and 6% on a limited basis.
 In total, 58% of the companies are using OCR to one extent or another.

 The second poll question asked about the biggest challenge companies have experienced related to implementing OCR in Accounts Payable.
 Not surprisingly, the most prevalent response was related to companies getting the templates set up within OCR so that data fields are properly recognized, with 27% selecting that response option.
 Other popular responses included training issues, vendor document changes, and the compatibility of the OCR software with existing technology, all at 13%.

 Some related poll comments provided by Peeriosity members include the following: